 On the other hand, Ad Exchanges are digital marketplaces where publishers, advertisers, as well as Ad Networks can purchase and sell inventory.
 Just like the stock exchange itself, Ad Exchanges allows advertisers to buy or sell stock in an open market.
 Since impressions are auctioned, the highest bidder gets the price.

 As an advertiser, you can benefit from buying impressions across a range of publisher sites, especially if you use an automated media buying software like DSP.
 A Demand-Side Platform sends requests to several Ad Networks and Ad Exchanges simultaneously to find flawlessly matching inventory among all available sources.
-One of the key benefits of DSPs is the ability to buy, serve, and track ads using a single tool.
+Don’t worry if it doesn’t make perfect sense right now – we’ll come back to it a bit later.

-As you can see, there is only one piece of a puzzle left to be explained – SSPs.
-Simple as it is, Supply-Side Platforms are plugged into the programmatic ecosystem in order to send available ad inventory to as many potential buyers as possible.
-That usually includes DSPs, Ad Networks, Ad Exchanges, Agencies, or even direct advertisers.
-It’s an efficient way for publishers to have greater control over the ads that are displayed with less work involved.
+As you can see, there is only one puzzle left for explanation – SSPs.
+Simple as it is, Supply-Side Platforms are plugged into the programmatic ecosystem in order to send available ad inventory to as many potential buyers as possible including DSPs, Ad Networks, Ad Exchanges or even directly to advertisers.

 Since you already know what stands for programmatic media buying landscape, it’s time to go further.

 Easy as one-two-three.
 A Native Ad Network works like any other, except the fact that its main specialization is native advertising.
 Just like the rest of Ad Networks, native ones put publishers and advertisers in contact with each other.
 However, they don’t really focus on pop, push, banner ads or other types of content.